Last updated on Oct 18, 2021

 Here’s another editing-focused job posting site.
 You can search for remote proofreading jobs and it will automatically show you recent postings that fit the bill.
 You’ll then have to apply to the jobs on your own.

 Domainite provides digital marketing services, from web designing to content writing and editing to its clients.
 You can easily sign up by filling in its form and sending in a writing sample.
-The work might go a little beyond proofreading, though you will acquire more skills that way!
+The scope of the work might go a little beyond the proofreading job, though you will acquire more skills that way!

-This site allows you to bid on remote proofreading jobs and try to win the client over.
+This site allows you to bid on a proofreading opportunity you can do remotely, and try to win the client over.
 There are a lot of projects available, so if you lose out on a bid for one, you can always find another!

 ❗ Note: Some of the rates you see here are much lower than the average as freelancers try to undercut to appeal to clients.
 Keep that in mind in formulating your own freelance quote.